Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 But imagine this: You are deep down in your code chasing some elusive bug that only affects some part of the HTML output, and you want to see at a quick glance on the rendered page, where this problem appears.
-The quickest way is to post a quick `<plaintext>`, reload the page, and presto!
+The quickest way is to put a quick `<plaintext>` close to the offending place, reload the page, and presto!
 Just scan down to where the markup starts to show through.

-Or assume you have some formatted debugging output that you want to quickly access.
+This is especially useful to access formatted debugging output.
 A `var_dump()` in PHP, for example.
 Or an `error.stack` stack trace in NodeJS.
-Slap a `<plaintext>` before it before writing it to the HTML output, so that the string is immediatelly readable:
+Slap a `<plaintext>` in front of it before writing it to the HTML output, so that the string is immediatelly readable:

 ```php
 <?php